Nishapur: Road 44

 Road 44, a major national expressway that connects the two major cities of Tehran and Mashhad, is connected to the city of Nishapur and it passes through it.

 Rail transport

-Nishapur is connected to the Trans-Iranian Railway System which is a UNESCO world heritage.
-The Nishapur train station became operational during the reign of Mohammad Reza Pahlavi and it is located on the southern part of the city.
+Nishapur is connected to the Trans-Iranian Railway System, which is a UNESCO world heritage.
+The Nishapur train station became operational during the reign of Mohammad Reza Pahlavi, and it is located in the southern part of the city.

 Nishapur train disaster

 On 18 February 2004, runaway train wagons crashed into the village of Khayyam near Nishapur.
-This accident caused several major explosions and it kill over 300.
+This accident caused several major explosions and killed over 300.
 The entire village of Khayyam was destroyed due to the explosions.

 Public transport

-The intercity bus terminal of the city is located at the eastern part of the city close to the road 44.
+The intercity bus terminal of the city is located in the eastern part of the city, close to the road 44.
 Several public bus lines and stations are also active within the city.

 Airport

 Currently there is only one airport near the north of the city that is only authorized to be used for gliders and small aircraft however, there are plans for building a proper airport near the south of the city of Nishapur.